oplS17projects/2d-Shooter/README.md

 ### Second Milestone (Sun Apr 16)
 For the second milestone we will have the enemy and projectile sprites functional.
 We will also have the sound implemented.

-### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])
+### Public Presentation Fri Apr 28
-For the public presentation we will have completed testing with the game and have a fully functional game to demo.
-Where user input is correctly implemented along with interaction between enemies and players.
+For this public presentation we have created a functional game that takes in user input, and has two playable stages.
+All character, projectiles, and enemies are functional.
+Sound has also been implemented for when the character fires a bullet and when that bullet collides with enemies.

 ## Group Responsibilities

 ### Danny Nguyen @dannynguyen1
-will write the event that take in input from the user

-Will work on movement of the character sprire
+User input

+Sound with rsound

 ### Chintushig Ochirsukh @luffy1727
-Will work on the incorporating sound

-Will work on projectile movement
+Projectile movement

+Enemy functionalities

+### What we did together @dannynguyen1 and @luffy1727
+Projectile interactions and filtering

+Collisions